 We are working with politicians and government agencies to institute a disease-free certification system for any frogs that are imported into the United States for sale as pets.
 See our page about the Lacey Act and our efforts to get a legal ban on the importation of non-native frogs into California.
 We strongly suggest that you do not buy pet frogs that have not been certified disease-free, and never release a pet frog into the wild in any location other than from where it was collected.

-In May 2015, SAVE THE FROGS! along with the Center for Biological Diversity petitioned the US Fish & Wildlife Service for an emergency moratorium on the importation of salamanders into the USA unless they are certified free of the chytrid fungus Batrachochytrium salamandivorans.
+In May 2015, SAVE THE FROGS! along with the Center for Biological Diversity petitioned the Secretary of the US Department of Interior to institute an emergency moratorium on the importation of salamanders into the USA unless they are certified free of the chytrid fungus Batrachochytrium salamandivorans.

-- Read and download the 2015 petition to USFWS here.
+- Read and download the 2015 petition here.

 - Read the New York Times article about the petition here.